b-lukaszuk/RJ_BS_eng/contents/association.md

 ```

 It contains a random made up data.
 In total we can calculate `binomial(10, 2)` =
- `jl binomial(10, 2)` different correlations for the `jl size(bogusCors)[1]`
+ `jl binomial(10, 2)` different unique correlations for the
-columns we got here.
-Out of them roughly 2-3 (`binomial(10, 2) * 0.05` =
+ `jl size(bogusCors)[1]` columns we got here.
+Out of them roughly 2-3
- `jl binomial(10, 2) * 0.05`) would appear to be valid correlations (p < 0.05),
+(`binomial(10, 2) * 0.05` = `jl binomial(10, 2) * 0.05`) would appear to be
-but in reality were the false positives (since we know that each column is a
+valid correlations (p < 0.05), but in reality were the false positives (since we
-random variable obtained from the same distribution).
-So here is a task for
+know that each column is a random variable obtained from the same
-you.
-Write a function that will return all the possible correlations
+distribution).
+So here is a task for you.
+Write a function that will return all
-(coefficients and p-values).
-Check how many of them are false positives.
-Apply a
+the possible correlations (coefficients and p-values).
+Check how many of them
+are false positives.
+Apply a multiplicity correction
-multiplicity correction (e.g. `Mt.BenjaminiHochberg()` we met in
+(e.g. `Mt.BenjaminiHochberg()` we met in
 @sec:compare_contin_data_multip_correction) to the p-values and check if the
 number of false positives drops to zero.